How to acknowledge your Welsh Government grant

 The logo must only be reproduced in black or white, do not use any other colour.

 For larger acknowledgement materials – for example on outdoor interpretation panels – please make sure the logo is big enough to be clearly visible from a distance of five metres.

-The minimum size refers to the whole width of the logo lock-up.
-To make sure the logo lock-up is clear and legible, the minimum size the landscape logo lock-up should appear is 108mm in print and 306px on screen.
+The minimum size refers to the whole width of the partnership logo.
+To make sure the logo is clear and legible, the minimum size it should appear is 108mm in print and 306px on screen.

 Sharing on social media

-If possible and where space allows, please tag Defra and The National Lottery Heritage Fund in your posts.
+If possible and where space allows, please tag the Welsh Government and the Heritage Fund in your posts.

 Instagram and Facebook

 Using great pictures will give your posts the best chance of gaining attention.
-Use anything that shows the value of the great work you do.
+Use anything that shows the value of the amazing work you do.